Skip to main content

 • Dead skin cells

-• Oils from meibomian glands
+• Thickened oils from meibomian glands

 • Makeup residue

-• Demodex mites (in some patients)
+• Demodex mites in some patients

 Problems from Poor Lid Hygiene

-• Styes—acute eyelid infections
+• Styes, acute tender eyelid infections

 Methods of Lid Hygiene